Product Launch: The Ultimate Guide provides a big-picture perspective of launching a product.

 Product Launch is a Team Sport

 A product launch is a team sport, and it’s one of the most cross-functional activities a company performs.
 And it’s not a sequential set of activities.
 There are many players in this sport, each with their own responsibilities that must interconnect.
-Collaboration, communication, and coordination is critical for a successful launch.
+Collaboration, communication, and coordination are critical for a successful launch.

 So, who are the players on your launch team?